-How the ad appears and where it is located is determined by various factors including (although not limited to) keyword’s click through rate (CTR), relevance of the ad text, bid amount, historical keyword performance plus landing page relevance (for example, are the search terms on the targeted landing page).
+How the ad appears and where it is located is determined by various factors including (although not limited to) keyword’s click-through rate (CTR), the relevance of the ad text, bid amount, historical keyword performance plus landing page relevance (for example, are the search terms on the targeted landing page).

 Paid search is unique in the sense that it can provide very fast results to get your brand out there.
 If you correctly manage your ads they can appear on the top of page one much faster than organic listings.

 Furthermore, your ads can be scheduled in advance and turned on and off through scheduling.